If you want to learn the guitar and reach an advanced and/or professional level of playing, it is good to know that you’re in for a long term game.

 Or, on the other hand, a carpenter who uses a hammer all the time, in everything he does?

 You would imagine neither, right?

-The hammer is a useful tool a carpenter cannot do without.
+A hammer is a useful tool a carpenter cannot do without.
 But no carpenter spends all his time with a hammer in his hand either.
 There are many other things he needs to do that don’t require the aid of a hammer.

-Yet, many guitarists have this all or nothing approach towards the most important guitar practicing tool, the metronome.
+Yet, many guitarists have this all-or-nothing approach towards the most important guitar practicing tool, the metronome.

 Some never use a metronome at all – and develop a bad sense of timing, while others use it all the time – to the point that it makes things much harder to learn.

 When you’re learning something new, don’t use a metronome.

 You need to concentrate on hitting the right notes, using the right techniques, and playing them at more or less the right time.